Dentures Supported By Implants

 Dr. Slepchik works very closely with a dental surgeon who specializes in dental implant surgery.
 There is some minor discomfort as these small incisions heal, but it only lasts a few days.
 We suggest a soft diet for a few days.

 Once your jawbone has fully grown around the implants, Dr. Slepchik will then attach the posts to your implants.
-At this point, he may also attach the prostheses, or he may want to allow the gum tissue to grow around the post.
+At this point, he may also attach the prostheses or want to allow the gum tissue to grow around the post.
 This has some minor discomfort for a few days, but nothing that isn’t easily managed with over-the-counter pain medication.

 Schedule A Consultation

 Your quality of life is priceless.
-Implant-supported dentures offer benefits that make everyday living easier and more pleasant.
+Implant-supported dentures offer benefits that make everyday living more manageable and more pleasant.
 Would you like more information about improving your smile?
 Would you like to have your denture permanently placed in your mouth without ever slipping out?
 Please contact our dental practice.